zarf-dev/zarf/examples/composable-package-variables/README.md

 # Zarf Composable Packages (w/Variables) Example

-This example demonstrates using Zarf to compose existing zarf packages into another package using variables to determining the package to import.
+This example demonstrates using Zarf to compose existing Zarf packages into another set of packages using variables to determine the package to import.

 > _**Note**_
 >